bambooww/iot-tree/web/doc/en/doc/quick_start.md

 # Register as a service under Windows Environment

-Use the administrator to open the CMD window and go to your IOT tree server installation directory through the command line, assuming that your directory is D:\IOT_ tree
+Use the administrator to open the CMD window and go to your IOT tree server installation directory through the command line, assuming that your directory is d:\IOT_ tree

 Enter the following command to register the IOT tree server as a Windows service, which can be started automatically when Windows starts.
 ```